 Research & Projects

-My research interest includes multi-agent systems, distributed optimization, and aerial robotics.
+My research interest broadly includes multi-agent systems, intelligent autonomous systems, distributed optimization, and aerial robotics.
 Few of my works are highlighted below.

 01